s459517271/architecture-diagram-generator/README.md

 What's a typical architecture for a SaaS application?
 ```

-### Step 3: Generate Your Diagram
+### Step 3: Generate Your Diagram by Asking Claude to Use the Skill

 Take the output from Step 2 and paste it into [Claude](https://claude.ai) (with the Architecture Diagram Generator skill installed):

 ```
-Create an architecture diagram from this description:
+Use your architecture diagram skill to create an architecture diagram from this description:

 [PASTE YOUR ARCHITECTURE DESCRIPTION HERE]
 ```

 That's it!
 Claude will generate a beautiful HTML file you can open in any browser.

+Then!
+You can iterate simply by using chat.
+Ask Claude:  Please update XYZ to see your diagram update in real time.
+You can ask Claude to fix any issues you have with the diagram as well.

 ---